wil3/wil3.github.io/_posts/2017-8-22-gazebo-sitl.md

 Proper testing of a flight controller (FC) is crucial for safety and continuous integration.
 Software in the
 loop (SITL) allows us to run an FC in a simulated environment.
-Many FC firmwares support for SITL including [PX4](https://dev.px4.io/en/simulation/gazebo.html) and [Betaflight](https://github.com/betaflight/betaflight/tree/master/src/main/target/SITL) which allow the FC to execute on a x86 Linux machine and interact with the [Gazebo simulator](http://gazebosim.org/).
+Many FC firmwares support SITL including [PX4](https://dev.px4.io/en/simulation/gazebo.html) and [Betaflight](https://github.com/betaflight/betaflight/tree/master/src/main/target/SITL) which allows the FC to execute on an x86 Linux machine and interact with the [Gazebo simulator](http://gazebosim.org/).
-In this write up will be looking specifically at Betaflight.
+In this write up we will be looking specifically at Betaflight.

 # Betaflight SITL
-When the firmware is complied and run for SITL a TCP server is started to receive [MultiWii commands](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol), and a UDP server to communicate with Gazebo through a Gazebo plugin called ArduCopterPlugin.
+When the firmware is [complied](http://gazebosim.org/tutorials?tut=components) and run for SITL a TCP server is started to receive [MultiWii commands](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol), and a UDP server to communicate with Gazebo through a Gazebo plugin called ArduCopterPlugin.